Dog biking / Bikejoring

 - Take care of the dog's hydration.

-- Start and end the walk at a calmer pace and walking to allow muscles to warm up and cool down.
+- Start and end the walk at a calmer pace and walking so that muscles have time to warm up and cool down.

-- Vary the pace and terrains of your walks.
+- Vary the pace and terrains of the walks.

-- Remember moderation in the length of walks especially at the start of the hobby and biking season.
+- Remember moderation in the length of walks especially at the beginning of the hobby and biking season.

 - Always monitor the dog's endurance.
 It's better to end the walk before the dog gets tired.
 This way you will have an eager biking companion also in the future.